verilog-to-routing/vtr-verilog-to-routing/doc/tutorials/timing_simulation/index.rst

 * ``+bitblast``: Ensures Modelsim interprets the primitives in ``primitives.v`` correctly for SDF back-annotation.

-.. warning:: Failing to provide ``+bitblast`` can cause errors during SDF back annotation
+.. warning:: Failing to provide ``+bitblast`` can cause errors during SDF back-annotation

 * ``+sdf_verbose``: Produces more information about SDF back-annotation, useful for verifying that back-annotation succeeded.